 I just returned from Macau a few days ago.
 It was my third trip to Macau.

 The first time I visited Macau was in 2011 and I published an article about it at my Ringgit Wise Fool blog.
 That article was pretty long as I tried to share as much info for those who intend to visit Macau.
 I posted many photos in that article including the rooms I stayed at in Grand Lisboa and The Venetian.
 Actually, I stayed in 3 different hotels for the 3 nights I was there, hahaha.
 The other hotel was Best Western Sun Sun (located near Senado Square) which was clean and pretty cheap but the room was really tiny compared to Grand Lisboa and The Venetian.
-Click here to read my article titled Macau Food Shopping and I am sure you will learn a thing or two especially if you are going to Macau for the very first time.

 The second time I went to Macau and Hong Kong was in November 2012 and I wrote a freaking long article about it.
 It was full of very informative stuff and I published it at genxgenygenz.blogspot BUT google deleted that blog because they claim it was generated by a non-human!
 This said blog is now online again but it does not belong to me!!!